 - Sutin, Thayer & Browne, Board of Directors, 2018-present

-- New Mexico Collaborative Practice Group, Board of Directors, 2020
+- New Mexico Collaborative Practice Group, Board of Directors, 2020-present

-- Rotary Club of Albuquerque Del Norte, currently serving as Sergeant-at-Arms
+- Rotary Club of Albuquerque Del Norte, past Sergeant-at-Arms and current Vice President

 - New Mexico and Albuquerque Collaborative Practice Groups, Member